iecse/OrderOfChaos_TechTatva2025/23. CrystalBridges/readme.md

 There are **n floating islands** connected by magical crystal bridges.
 Each bridge has a **stability value** (an integer).
 The higher the value, the more stable the bridge.

-Every day, the storm winds of Lumora weaken the bridges:
+Every day, the storm winds weaken the bridges:

 - All bridges lose **1 stability point** at the end of the day.
 - If a bridge’s stability becomes **0**, it collapses forever.